 Whether you are writing your first covenant in Silverscript or architecting a full DeFi protocol with ZK proofs, this section has you covered.

-Quickstart Clone the repo, build from source, run a local testnet, and deploy your first covenant in under 30 minutes.
+Quickstart Clone, build, run a local testnet, deploy your first covenant in under 30 minutes.

 Tutorials Step-by-step guides from your first vProg to cross-program atomic transactions.

-API Reference RPC endpoints, data types, and error codes for interacting with vProgs nodes.
+API Reference RPC endpoints, data types, and error codes for vProgs nodes.

-Silverscript Reference Full language specification for Kaspa’s L1 smart contract language – data types, operators, covenant macros, and binding modes.
+Silverscript Reference Full language specification — data types, operators, covenant macros, binding modes.

-Testnet Guide Connect to TN12, get test KAS from the faucet, and submit your first transactions.
+TN12 Testnet Connect to TN12, get test KAS, submit your first transactions.

-Developer Tools CLI tools, proof inspector, covenant debugger, and block explorer integration.
+Developer Tools CLI tools, proof inspector, covenant debugger, block explorer integration.

-Example Projects Reference implementations: DEX, multi-sig wallet, Dutch auction, escrow, and DAO governance.
+Example Projects Reference implementations — DEX, multi-sig wallet, Dutch auction, escrow, DAO.

 Platform Status